zeecher/SDMD/README.md

 * How REST works
 * What are the different aspects of these frameworks
 * Which framework is reasonable for mobile clients
-* Why it is reasionable
+* Why it is reasonable

 ###### Links